 Does the theme sound familiar?
 It might.
-Run by one of the bartenders from the much-missed MiG Bar in the one-room space formerly occupied by the much-missed MiG Bar, Dr. Clock's is one of the most unlikely comebacks in recent memory.
+Run by one of the bartenders from the much-missed MiG Bar, Dr. Clock's is one of the most unlikely comebacks in recent memory.

-Van Hillard and Chad McCall created the low-key MiG Bar in the room above Rendezvous Lounge back in 2011, offering canned beer, strong cocktails and good DJs while showing old-school movies on a projection screen.
+Van Hillard and Chad McCall created the low-key MiG Bar in this same space back in 2011, offering canned beer, strong cocktails and good DJs while showing old-school movies on a projection screen.
 The bar abruptly closed in April 2012 after a falling-out with the landlord, but the duo promised they'd open their own neighborhood bar eventually.